PrefectHQ/prefect/docs/concepts/automations.md

 ## Templating notifications with Jinja

 The notification body can include templated variables using [Jinja](https://palletsprojects.com/p/jinja/) syntax.
-Templated variable enable you to include details relevant to automation trigger, such as a flow or queue name.
+Templated variable enable you to include details relevant to automation trigger, such as a flow or pool name.

 Jinja templated variable syntax wraps the variable name in double curly brackets, like `{{ variable }}`.